helenclx/helenchong.dev/src/slashes/headerlinks/about.md

 ## Contact

 Information for how to get in touch with me can be found on this website's [contact page](contact.njk).

+## About This Website

+This is my developer website, serving as both a portfolio and a blog.
+While this site is presented to be suitable for professional purposes, I also intent to give it personal touches through my design and writing.

+Technical information about this website can be found on [its colophon page](/colophon).

 ## Tip Jar